Hashal890/Bitrix24-Clone/README.md

 - Dashboard with good-looking UI.
 - Pagination.
 - Add and remove tasks.
-- Toggle status of task.
+- Toggle the status of the task.
-- Know about comapany structure.
+- Know about company structure.

 ## Screenshots